openhab/website/blog/2023-12-22-openhab-4-1-release.md

   That will instruct the interpreter to send the command `MODE_CLEAN` to the Item on the phrase `go to mode cleaning on vacuum`.
 - You can also capture free text with a rule like `watch $*$ on $name$`, so that the phrase `watch my favorite show on tv` will send the command `my favorite show` to the Item labeled as `TV`.

-Two new configuration parameters where added to the dialog processor start/register command:
+Two new configuration parameters were added to the dialog processor start/register command:

-- The `dialogGroup` option prevents simultaneous processing of dialogs on the same group, so that several speakers located near-by won't be triggered at the same time.
+- The `dialogGroup` option prevents simultaneous processing of dialogs on the same group, so that several speakers located nearby won't be triggered at the same time.
 - The `locationItem` option allows you to forward the location of a speaker/dialog processor to the standard interpreter.
   This makes the interpreter prioritize child Items of the location provided, so that you can use "Light" as Item label for two Items in different two different rooms with a speaker each, and the phrase `Turn on the light` will target the light Item of the correct room.